-The known “Blend Wall” is the maximum quantity of ethanol that can be sold each year given legal or practical constraints on how much can be blended into each gallon of motor fuel.
-It’s sole existence relies on the fact that the oil industry has “steadfastly refused” to invest in blender pumps, storage tanks, and other infrastructure compatible with E15-and-higher ethanol blends.
+The “blend wall” is a creation of the oil companies’ failure to respond appropriately to the very clear market signal given upon passage of the Energy Independence and Security Act of 2007.
+Its sole existence relies on the fact that the oil industry has “steadfastly refused” to invest in blender pumps, storage tanks, and other infrastructure compatible with E15-and-higher ethanol blends.

 - The RFA does not believe legislative changes to the Renewable Fuel Standard (RFS) program are necessary to address the “blend wall.”
 The flexibility and market driving mechanisms included in the RFS will ultimately provide appropriate responses.